vsanin42/minishell/README.md

 NUMBER OF TIMES WE CHANGED PARSER: I
 - tester: https://github.com/LucasKuhn/minishell_tester

-# 29.11 addins by Zuzka
-- when program exits it prints exit like bash
-- strtrim whitespaces from nput at beginning of lexer
-- starting with norm
--

 # 2-4.12 by Vlad
 - finished and fixed echo, -n and -nnn... handled
 - all builtins norm fixed